microsoftgraph/microsoft-graph-docs-contrib/concepts/system-messages.md

 ms.custom: scenarios:getting-started
 ---

-# System messages in Microsoft Teams using Microsoft Graph
+# Get system messages for Microsoft Teams using Microsoft Graph APIs

 Microsoft Teams generates system messages for events such as members added to a chat, team name updated, and channel description updated.
 System messages enable the caller to have insights about events that happened in a team, a channel, or a chat.